MicrosoftDocs/azure-docs/articles/azure-netapp-files/azacsnap-cmd-ref-delete.md

 ---
-title: Delete using Azure Application Consistent Snapshot Tool for Azure NetApp Files | Microsoft Docs
+title: Delete using Azure Application Consistent Snapshot Tool | Microsoft Docs
 description: Provides a guide for running the delete command of the Azure Application Consistent Snapshot Tool that you can use with Azure NetApp Files.
 services: azure-netapp-files
 documentationcenter: ''